hell-moon/Pwn-Adventure-3-Trainer/README.md

 NUM4: Toggles jump hack

-Trainer will exit upon pressing INSERT, or when game is closed.
+Trainer will exit upon pressing DEL, or when game is closed.